Best Back Workout Exercises For Building Muscle

 Position yourself on the seat with your thighs securely in place underneath the upper pads.
 Set the weight to your desired amount – start light to get a feel for the movement – pull the bar down until your elbows are roughly in line with your nipples, breathing in as you do so.
 This places the greatest amount of tension on the muscles.

 Pulling the bar much lower takes away that tension, and you gain no benefit.
-You also want to minimise the amount you lean back when pulling the bar down too, as this also takes tension away from the target muscles.
+You also want to minimize the amount you lean back when pulling the bar down too, as this also takes tension away from the target muscles.
 Exhale and slowly return the bar to the starting position.

 You could alternatively perform an underhand lat pulldown, which places more focus on your biceps too.